nf-core/website/markdown/developers/graphic_design.md

 subtitle: Templates, common images, and design-related content for nf-core.
 ---

+## Introduction

 nf-core has a variety of recognisable images and other graphic designs for the community project.
 To help facilitate the identification of nf-core pipelines and related material, we provide here a variety of files that can be used for all nf-core-related content, e.g. pipeline logos, presentations, or workflow diagrams.

-All files are released under various forms of 'open' licenses (see each item), meaning you can re-use and re-model (sometimes with attribution) as you see fit.
+All files are released under various forms of 'open' licenses, meaning you can re-use and re-model as you see fit.

 ## Logo, Font & Colours

 All information for the nf-core logo can be seen at the [nf-core/logos GitHub repository](https://github.com/nf-core/logos).

-The font(s) typically used in nf-core graphic design (particularly logos) is [Maven Pro](https://fonts.google.com/specimen/Maven+Pro), which is released under a Open Font License (see link for details).
+The font used in nf-core designs is _Maven Pro Bold (700)_, available at [Google Fonts](https://fonts.google.com/specimen/Maven+Pro), under the Open Font License.
-The exact variants of the fonts can also be seen at the [nf-core/logos GitHub repository](https://github.com/nf-core/logos).

 The nf-core green colour is as follows: